-Non-Diagnostic General Health Assessment (NDGHA)
+Non-Diagnostic General Health Assessment (NGHA)

 About the Program

-The NDGHA program authorizes local health jurisdictions to approve applications from private entities wishing to conduct bioanalytical screening for asymptomatic individuals in the local jurisdiction.
+The NGHA program authorizes local health jurisdictions to approve applications from private entities wishing to conduct bioanalytical screening for asymptomatic individuals in the local jurisdiction.
 These tests are designed to screen for a non-infectious chronic health condition.
 Applicants must have plans in place to refer individuals who appear to have a marker or risk factor to licensed sources of care for appropriate follow up.

 Applicants must inform the Department as to how they will dispose of their medical waste (mail back programs are allowed).
 A State or County Environmental Health Division medical waste permit is also required.
 Please contact Merced County Environmental Health at (209) 381-1100 to apply for this if your agency does not already have said permit.

-For questions about the NDGHA application process, feel free to call (209) 381-1290.
+For questions about the NGHA application process, feel free to call (209) 381-1290.

 1. Non-Diagnostic General Health Assessment California Health and Safety Code (111245; 111250; 111330; 111550)